Curriculum & Course Catalog

 This course is a continuation of Mandarin II and emphasizes the development of skills in listening comprehension, speaking, reading, and writing Mandarin while enhancing cultural awareness.
 At this level, Mandarin is used exclusively in the classroom.
 By year-end, students will have covered the major grammar rules and structures of Mandarin and should be able to read and write approximately 1000 characters.

-Advanced Mandarin A
+Mandarin A Honors

-Advanced Mandarin B
+Mandarin B - Advanced

 French I